EnzoBnl/enzobnl/OOP.md

 #### Encapsulation
 Expose behavior in a public API that do calls to private behaviors implementations & attributes
+#### Composition over inveritance
+*"Inheritance is not for code reuse, inheritance is not for sharing behavior"*: Whenever you factorize some behavior but there is no **IS-A** relation, you must use composition instead of inheritance.
+*Help: Decorator Pattern, Bridge Pattern, Dependency Injection*.
 ### Design patterns notes

 |Name|Wiki-like definition|My understanding and notes|links with SOLID's principle|